Right To Education In India

 The implementation of the RTE Act faces massive manpower, logistics, and financial hurdles.
 There is an acute shortage of qualified teachers across government schools, mostly in rural India.
 To improve learning quality, it is critical that the government makes clear budgetary provisions for training teachers.

-However in 2009 the Education Report on elementary education in India have 1.29 million government and private schools covered, where over percent did not have electricity, 46.4 percent did not have toilets for girls and almost 50 percent did not have boundary walls to ensure the safety of the students.
+However in 2009, the Education Report on elementary education in India had 1.29 million government and private schools covered, where over percent did not have electricity, 46.4 percent did not have toilets for girls and almost 50 percent did not have boundary walls to ensure the safety of the students.